Info Header

 Has a Court decided who is right?

-No, a Court hasn't decided whether your employer is correct.
-At this point, a Court has not yet determined whether the employees have similar enough claims that it makes sense to have those claims combined in one case.
+No, a Court hasn't decided whether your employer owes anything to you or other employees.
+In this investigation, a Court has not yet determined whether the employees have similar enough claims that it makes sense to have those claims combined in one case.
+Further, our legal team has not completed its investigation to determine if it makes sense to file a lawsuit.
+Therefore there is no money or benefits available now.

 In any lawsuit involving these claims, the Court will decide whether people who have opted in may participate in the case as class members.
 Only people "similarly situated" to the plaintiffs may participate as class members.